evanxd/iotjs/README.md

 A framework provides easiest and fastiest way to build devices.

 ## Getting Started
-Start to hack to light on an LED on a Raspberry Pi board.
+Start to hack to light on an LED on a dev board.

 ### 1. Install Thing.js
 ```sh